dithpri/RCES/README.md

 under the 0BSD license.
 Everything added or created in subsequent commits is available under the MIT license.
 For details, see [LICENSE.md](./LICENSE.md).

+Additionally, the image resources included in the `Guildies Auction Highlighter UwU` and `Garderner Highlighter` are **NOT** under the MIT license.
+You'll have to contact their respective owners/creators for terms of use.

 ### What does RCES stand for?

 I forgot.
 I like to invent acronyms and forget what they're all about.